A word on paczki and 12 spots to get your fix

-Next week marks the beginning of Lent.
+Lent is quickly approaching.
 And that means a host of Milwaukee bakeries are battening down their hatches and baking up a storm in preparation for "Pączki Day," which takes place on Tuesday, Feb.
-13.
+25.

-The holiday originated as a way to use up the fats and eggs before beginning a traditional Lenten fast.
-It's important to note that pączki aren't just jelly filled doughnuts.
-In fact, what sets them apart is their dough, which is a rich, sweet yeast dough consisting of eggs, butter and milk.
+It's important to note that pączki aren't your average jelly-filled doughnuts.
+In fact, what sets them apart is their dough, which is a richer, often sweeter yeast dough incorporating eggs, butter and often milk.

 With that in mind, it's never too early to start thinking about pączki.
-After all, if we were in Poland, where they celebrate TłustyTłustT Czwartek (Fat Thursday), we'd be just days away from indulging in celebratory deep-fried deliciousness.
+After all, if we were in Poland, where they celebrate TłustyTłustT Czwartek (Fat Thursday), we'd be even closer to indulging in celebratory deep-fried deliciousness.